 In their original paper, “The Stroop effect: Why proportion congruent has nothing to do with congruency and everything to do with contingency,” Schmidt and Besner (2008) suggest that some errors made by participants during a Stroop task can be explained by the contingency of the trial.
 Their hypothesis seeks to explain the item-specific proportion congruent (ISPC) effect, wherein participants display a stronger Stroop effect for words that usually are presented in their congruent color and a weaker Stroop effect for words that are usually presented in non-congruent colors.

-Schmidt and Besner (2008) suggest that participants implicitly learn contingencies (i.e., correlations) between words and responses.
-Thus in high contingency trials, when a given word like TABLE is presented most often in yellow, participants after reading the word will unconsciously predict the key response for “yellow”.
-This prediction facilitates more rapid and accurate responding by priming the response (e.g., press key for the color yellow).
+Schmidt and Besner (2008) suggest that participants implicitly learn contingencies (i.e., correlations) between a word and a particular color response.
+Thus in high contingency trials, when a word such as TABLE is presented most often in yellow, participants after reading the word will unconsciously predict the key response for yellow.
+This prediction facilitates more rapid and accurate responding by priming the response to the correct key.
 In low contingency trials, reading the word TABLE in a color more rarely paired with the word (e.g., blue) results in interference by the tendency of the word to evoke the more common color response.
 In medium contingency trials, a word is equally paired with every color so that a color predicts no specific response.

 In this replication of Schmidt and Besner (2008), we sought to exactly reproduce the methodology used in the original paper.
 As the present work was conducted as part of the Reproducibility Project: Psychology, which asks volunteers to replicate the final study in their chosen paper, this is a direct replication of Experiment 2.
 We particularly focus on the finding that low contingency trials produce more errors than medium contingency trials, t(94) = 1.929, p = .028, indicating that there is greater response interference when a trial predicts the wrong answer than a trial that makes no prediction.